gitgoing13/learning_git_and_github/README.md

 Minor local README changes were merged with remote changes on GitHub.

-## Changed planned in the next version
+## Planned changes in the next version

 The following changes are being worked on in this README version:
 * Two new paragraphs describing recent and upcoming changes